Rilpivirine can cause serious, life-threatening side effects. These include depression, mood changes, and liver problems.

 - Feeling anxious or restless.

-- Having thoughts of hurting yourself (including suicidal thoughts) or have tried to hurt yourself.
+- Having thoughts of hurting yourself (suicide) or have tried to hurt yourself.

 While taking rilpivirine, it is important to keep all of your appointments with your health care provider.

 Rilpivirine is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults who have never taken HIV medicines before and who have a viral load (number of HIV RNA copies per mL of blood) of 100,000 copies/mL or less at the start of treatment.
 Rilpivirine is always used in combination with other HIV medicines.

 Rilpivirine belongs to a class (group) of HIV drugs called non-nucleoside reverse transcriptase inhibitors (NNRTIs).
 NNRTIs attach to and block an HIV enzyme called reverse transcriptase.
 (An enzyme is a protein that starts or increases the speed of a chemical reaction.)
 By blocking reverse transcriptase, NNRTIs prevent HIV from multiplying and can reduce the amount of HIV in the body.

 Rilpivirine does not cure HIV/AIDS.
 People with HIV should stay on continuous HIV treatment as directed by their health care provider and should take steps to avoid passing HIV to others (for example, always using a condom during sex).

 What should I tell my health care provider before taking rilpivirine?

 Before taking rilpivirine, tell your health care provider:

 - If you are allergic to rilpivirine or any other medicines.